meganz/mpenc_doc/source/index.rst

 replaced in order to lift the existing constraints on our full system.

 Our main implementation is a JavaScript library; an initial version is awaiting integration into the MEGA web chat platform.
-We also have a Python "reference" prototype that is semi-functional but omits real cryptographic algorithms.
+We also have a Python reference prototype that is semi-functional but omits real cryptographic algorithms.
 Both our design and implementation need external review.
 To that end, this document contains high-level descriptions of each, and we will soon publish source code